Deborah-code/Deborah-code/README.md

-### I'm a London-based Software Engineer with a passion for engineering and making a difference through technology.
+### I'm a Software Engineer with a passion for engineering and making a difference through technology.
 With experience working with cross-functional product teams and a background in non-coding STEM, I'm always looking for ways to leverage software engineering to solve complex problems and support vibrant tech communities.

 #### About Me